ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/embedded-rocksdb.md

 ## Description {#description}

-- `primary key` must be specified, only support one primary key.
-The primary key will serializeBinary as rocksdb key.
+- `primary key` must be specified, it only supports one column in primary key.
+The primary key will serialized in binary as rocksdb key.
-- Columns other than the primary key will be serializeBinary as rocksdb value in corresponding order.
+- columns other than the primary key will be serialized in binary as rocksdb value in corresponding order.
-- Queries with key `equals` or `in` filtering will be optimized to multi keys look up from rocksdb.
+- queries with key `equals` or `in` filtering will be optimized to multi keys lookup from rocksdb.